Kairn/se-eon-venture/README.md

 SE Eon Venture is a conceptual prototype of an ordering platform for enterprise level products and services.
 It is built to be used by both service providers and their potential customers.
 Due to business complexity and the fact that the application is general-purpose, some training is required in order for any user to operate on the site effectively.

+**Update: This database server for this project has been shut down, and the service is no longer functional.**

 ## Build Project
 ### Prerequisites
 * [Python 3](https://www.python.org/)